sahat/hackathon-starter/README.md

 That's all there is to it.
 Express.js is super simple to use.
 Most of the time you will be dealing with other APIs to do the real work:
-[Mongoose](http://mongoosejs.com/docs/guide.html) for querying database, socket.io for sending and receiving messages over websockets, sending emails via [Nodemailer](http://www.nodemailer.com/), form validation using [express-validator](https://github.com/ctavan/express-validator) library, parsing websites using [Cheerio](https://github.com/MatthewMueller/cheerio), and etc.
+[Mongoose](HTTP://mongoosejs.com/docs/guide.html) for querying database, socket.io for sending and receiving messages over websockets, sending emails via [Nodemailer](HTTP://www.nodemailer.com/), form validation using [express-validator](HTTPs://github.com/ctavan/express-validator) library, parsing websites using [Cheerio](HTTPs://github.com/MatthewMueller/cheerio), and etc.

 <hr>

 ###:dizzy: How do I use Socket.io with Hackathon Starter?
-[Dan Stroot](https://github.com/dstroot) submitted an excellent [pull request](https://github.com/dstroot/hackathon-starter/commit/0a632def1ce8da446709d92812423d337c977d75) that adds a real-time dashboard with socket.io.
+[Dan Stroot](HTTPs://github.com/dstroot) submitted an excellent [pull request](HTTPs://github.com/dstroot/Hackathon-starter/commit/0a632def1ce8da446709d92812423d337c977d75) that adds a real-time dashboard with socket.io.
 And as  much as I'd like to add it to the project, I think it violates one of the main principles of the Hackathon Starter:
 > When I started this project, my primary focus was on simplicity and ease of use.
 > I also tried to make it as generic and reusable as possible to cover most use cases of
-> hackathon web apps, **without being too specific**.
+> Hackathon web apps, **without being too specific**.

 When I need to use socket.io, I **really** need it, but most of the time - I don't.
 But more importantly, websockets support is still experimental on most hosting providers.
 As of October 2013,